urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/01 Primitive and reference data types.md

     If not found, it will be added to the pool (interned) and its reference will be returned String.intern() method will create a new copy of the String content and store it in the String pool Strings created with "new" will never be stored in the thread pool

-Strings
-  \u escape can be used to represent unicode characters, for example \u2665 represents a ♥ String.format() allows to created strings with special format,
-    substituting character sequences like %s for another string, or %d for integers Formatter class can be used for advance control over string format, like locale-based formatting Strings can be converted into their bytes representation using the getBytes() method

 How arguments are passed to methods?
   Pass-by-value